duolingo/minject/README.md

 ## Philosophy

-`minject` aims to be easy to use, easy to understand, and easy to ignore.
-To accomplish this we follow the these principles:
+`minject` is a dependency injection tool that aims to be easy to use, easy to understand, and easy to ignore.
+To accomplish this we follow these principles:

 - **Minimize boilerplate**: Adding dependency injection to a class should require as little extra code as possible.
 You can add or change a dependency